Tinkerforge/doc/en/source/Software/API_Bindings_C.rst

 version can be found `here <http://msinttypes.googlecode.com/svn/trunk/stdint.h>`__.
 If necessary download it to the ``project_folder/``.

-Thats it, we are ready to go!
+That's it, we are ready to go!

 The Visual Studio compiler can also be used from the command line::